gearglow/ReptiliaWithATwist/The List.md

 The second was another confrontation between Elysia and Dumbledore.
 She was called to his office after dinner one night, and entered to find him glaring at her over his desk.

 "Did you think I wouldn't figure it out, Harry?"
-He said, expression conveying grandfatherly disappointment.
+He said, with a look of grandfatherly disappointment.

-"My name is _Elysia,_" She bit out.
+"My name is _Elysia,_" she bit out.
 "Regardless of anything else, I am neither named 'Harry' nor am I a boy."

 "Be that as it may," Dumbledore waved a hand dismissively.
 "You are still the child of James and Lily Potter, and you are from Godric's Hollow, _not_ Canada."